 Picture this: you could swallow a pill that would help you lose weight, prevent diabetes, heart disease, and cancers.
 It would help you balance out your hormones, and it would make you happy, confident, and finally feel worthy of love.
 That would just be the bees knees, wouldn’t it?
+Many people turn to diet pills because they promise to do all of these things.

-This is the image that diet pills may paint in a person’s mind due to creative advertising and alluring packaging.
 America is one of the only countries in the world that allows drug manufacturers to advertise drugs on tv and in print, which is why we see so many pill-pushing commercials of happy people playing tennis or camping with their grandkids.

 Diet pill commercials may show a shy person in a larger body in grayscale with sad music playing in the background.
 The camera blurs and pans out dramatically to a conversation they have at the doctor’s office, where they are given a prescription for their savior pill.
 Suddenly, the world has color and they feel confident and happy, and thinner.
 Some cheesy xylophone music blares as someone with an auctioneer voice rushes through the long list of possible side-effects.
 Did I nail it or what?